enterspeedhq/enterspeed-docs/docs/reference/snippets.md

 }
 ```

-How the _Breadcrumb item schema_ will be used in another schema afterwards:
+How the _Breadcrumb item schema_ will be used in another schema afterward:

 ```json title="Breadcrumb item used in another schema"
 {